AdaRoseCannon/progressive-web-apps-talk/index.md

 }
 > ```

-## Google CLoud Messaging
+## Google Cloud Messaging

 * Google Cloud Messaging handles the push notifications.
-Which requires a google developer account.
+* Which requires a google developer account to use.
+* It is free.
 * Use this website to set up a project and get an API key for `Google Cloud Messaging`
 * Write down this API key you'll need it later.